 - Formulary management can be challenging;

-- Biosimilars launched in US; and
+- Biosimilars launched in United States; and

 - Treatment crosses both pharmacy and medical benefit, making it difficult to manage.

 For example, multiple myeloma has a variety of standard treatments including chemotherapy, stem cell transplant, immunomodulating agents, proteasome inhibitors, histone deacetylase inhibitors, and monoclonal antibodies.
-In 2020, there are three treatments on the pipeline.
+In 2020, there are three treatments in the pipeline.
 Isatuximab is awaiting FDA decision, expected April 2020.
 Belantamab mafodotin and bb2121 are both in the pipeline but not yet filed for approval with the FDA.

 Overall, Ms Rigell and Dr Trieu explained that, “Innovation will continue to drive specialty spend.
 Generics will help in certain areas, especially if biosimilars in the autoimmune space but not until 2023.”

-- Stand-alone infusion center injections and infusions of specialty medications; and
+- Stand-alone infusion centers; and

 - Home infusions.